Monday, 29 July 2019

 14 6 7 6 6 2 22 30

 The two rightmost columns of the table show that the B/X Thief is overtaken by the Specialist in skill points at 2nd level.
-To be fair to LotFP, we chose the higher of two skills when merging them, instead of taking their average.
-It may also be argued that the bump to a d6 hit die, and the ability to choose which skills to improve, offsets this loss.
+To be fair to LotFP, though, we did chose the higher of two skills when merging them, instead of taking their average.
+It may also be argued that the LotFP Specialist's bump to a d6 hit die, and the ability to choose which skills to improve, offsets this loss in skill points.

 A Little Boost